More airline outages seen as carriers grapple with aging technology

 Airlines have spent heavily to introduce new features such as automated check-in kiosks, real-time luggage tracking and slick mobile apps.
 But they have avoided the steep cost of rebuilding their reservations systems from the ground up, former airline executives said.

-Scott Nason, former chief information officer at American Airlines Group Inc (AAL.O), said long-term investments in computer technology were a tough sell when he worked there.
+Scott Nason, former chief information officer at American Airlines Group Inc, said long-term investments in computer technology were a tough sell when he worked there.

 "Most airlines were on the verge of going out of business for many years, so investment of any kind had to have short pay-back periods," said Nason, who left American in 2009 and is now an independent consultant.